ZerooCoool/katacoda-scenarios/CI-gradle-github/step5.md

 `gradle test`{{execute}}

 Note: sometimes Katakoda acts weirdly, remove the codes under section Add integration test and manually copy paste them into file and it should work fine!
+This will fix any errors that might occur.